 In a sense, there is only one measure of market value: what price the market assigns to a stock, based on existing demand.

 Market value tends to be influenced by public sentiment and macroeconomic factors.
 Fear and greed are the primary emotions that drive markets.
 During a stock market crash, for example, fear may grip investors and the market value of many stocks could fall well below their fair market values.

 News headlines can drive stock prices above or below their intrinsic value.
-After reading an earnings report that’s positive, investors may pile into a stock.
+After reading a company’s annual report that’s positive, investors may pile into a stock.
 Even though better-than-expected earnings might increase the intrinsic value of a stock to a certain degree, investors can get greedy in the short-term and create overextended gains in the stock price.

 The rationale behind value vs price, and behind value investing as a whole, is that stocks tend to overshoot their fair market value to the upside or the downside.